JcmniaCS/TryHackMe/Skynet/README.md

 ```exit```<br />
 ```cat important.txt```<br />
 ![alt text](https://github.com/JcmniaCS/TryHackMe/blob/main/Skynet/screenshots/SCREENSHOT13.png?raw=true)<br />
 Oooh!
 An interesting find...
 It looks like a directory on the webserver.
-It's probably the answer to our second question!
+It's probably the answer to our second question!<br />
 Question 2:<br />
 **What is the hidden directory?** /45kra24zxs28v3yd <br />
 Question 3:<br />